tmssd/kb/docs/Dev/Prg/Langs/Css/index.md

     **4** - Inline style(`style` attribute in HTML)<br>
     !!! tip "Steps 5-4 should be used as a last resort only!"

+        Use it only in case you really, really cannot figure out what's happening in your code.<br>
+        **BUT** even then , instead of using the `important` keyword, write your selectors as simple as possible:<br>
+        - do not add too much nesting selectors<br>
+        - don't add too many IDs and Classes all in the same selector

     &darr;

     **3** - ID (`#`) selector